ws2512/EDAV-Final-Project/README.md

 # EDAV-Final-Project

+In this project we explored the data, Water Quality Complaints in NYC, made some analysis and visualized our findings using R. Also, we created a webpage with d3.js to show our key findings interactively.

 - EDAV_final project.Rmd contains all the source code and plots.
 - EDAV_final project.html contains all the output.
 - EDAV_Data Cleaning constains the procedures about how we cleaned the source data using python